sergimolina/STeF-Map/README.md

 ### 2. Install and launch FreMEn
 Link:https://github.com/sergimolina/fremen

-Download the fremenarray package for ros, compile and run it (*rosrun fremenarray frmenearray*).
+Download the fremenarray package for ros, compile and run it (*rosrun fremenarray fremenarray*).

 ### 3. Execute main.py
 This main script executes the full pipeline of the system (create the histograms for every interval of time specified, load the histograms for every cell to FreMEn, and predict the behavior of the people in the map for futtures times [1]).
 Before running the script be sure the fremenarray node explained in step 2 is running.